-Goal Description: The Department of Housing and Community Development's (DHCD) Property Acquisition and Disposition Division can dispose of city-owned land by selling properties to individuals or developers to be rehabilitated into housing or other community amenities.
+Goal Description: DHCD's PADD can dispose of city-owned land by selling properties to individuals or developers to be rehabilitated into housing or other community amenities.
 DHCD is committed to producing community assets through solicitation for offers, general listings, turn-key whereby the city builds or rehabs on public-owned land and then disposes of a fully built product ready for immediate use, and partnerships with other agencies or community-based partners on non-housing assets where the neighborhood is not ripe for housing development or is in need of community facilities.
 Historic preservation is an important part of this goal - the reinvigoration of abandoned/vacant housing in historic districts protects both the architectural and cultural heritage of the neighborhood.

-HUD Outcome/Indicator: Sustainability for the purpose of creating a suitable living environment
+HUD Outcome/Indicator: Sustainability for the purpose of creating a suitable living environment.